 Not one of the bigger Broadway theaters, Longacre has 1,091 seats in total, spread across three major section, namely orchestra, mezzanine, and balcony.
 There are a bunch of additional seats in the box and pit areas too.

-To help you find the best seats for A Bronx Tale, our Longacre theatre guide will look at each section of the theatre in detail and highlight the best spots.
+To help you find the best seats for The Prom, our Longacre theatre guide will look at each section of the theatre in detail and highlight the best spots.
 Let’s begin!

 Longacre Theatre Orchestra